mateuszjurewicz/notes_public/English Vocabulary.md

 to wink or blink.
 Also seen as referring to eyelids that close horizontally.
 - `obviate`
 to avoid or prevent sth undesirable, prevent a difficulty.
 E.g. having a parachute can ____ disaster.
 "Bad actions aren't ____ed by shame".
+- `pall mall`
+a lawn game, precursor to croquet (pron. "kroł-kej"), popular in the 16th nad 17th century.
+Also a cigarette brand.
 - `palmistry`
 palm reading, aka `chiromancy`
 - `panhandling`